Players who switched international teams and how they fared

 James McClean was born in Northern Ireland and came through their youth system, however, he rejected a call-up to the senior side in order to represent the Republic of Ireland.
 He finally got his chance in 2012.

 What Happened Next: McClean has been one of the key players for almost a decade of Irish football.
-McClean helped the Republic of Ireland qualify for and play well at Euro 2012 and 2016 and is still a regular for the side to this day.
+McClean helped the Republic of Ireland qualify for and play well at Euro 2012 and 2016 before closing this chapter of his international career.

 Geoffrey Kondogbia